umemak/sdk-dart/doc/2/controllers/collection/update-specifications/index.md

 The updateSpecifications method allows you to create or update the validation specifications for a collection.

-When the validation specification is not formatted correctly, a detailed error message is returned to help you to debug.
+When the validation specification is not formatted correctly, a detailed error message is returned to help you fix it.

 <br/>